calmdocs/SwiftStreamManager/README.md

 The golang binary and SwiftUI app communicate via encrypted websocket messages.

-Works well on macOS 13 (Ventura) and later.
-Earlier versions of macOS appear to have a memory leak in URLSessionWebSocketTask which requires an app restart about every 15 minutes.

 ## Setup

 Create a new macOS Swift Xcode project: